cboujoukos/CostFree/NOTES.md

-Get help setting up rspec and write a couple of tests to make sure its working.

 Help setting up admin role.
 (Pundit/CanCanCan/other)

-///// Best way to drop database to reseed with new data??

 Storing photos in a database (for both the photo class and potentially for the category class) --Paperclip!